danielnixon/playwarts/README.md

 `play.api.libs.json.JsValue` has an `as[T]` method which tries to convert the JSON value into a T, throwing an exception if it can't.
 The program should be refactored to use `play.api.libs.json.JsValue#asOpt[T]` which maps any error to `None`.

+#### MessagesObject

+`play.api.i18n.Messages.Implicits` exists to allow you to continue to use static controller objects in Play 2.4.x.
+Use controller classes with dependency injection instead.
+See [Migration24#I18n](https://www.playframework.com/documentation/2.4.x/Migration24#I18n).

 #### PlayObject